BSI-Bund/secvisogram/DEVELOPMENT.md

 ## Prerequisites & Development Environment

+- Git
 - VSCode
+- Node.js (version 14 LTS)
+- Firefox stable

-We use Visual Studio Code to edit the source-code.
-A vscode-profile is included in this project under `.vscode`.
+Secvisogram recommends Visual Studio Code as source-code IDE.
+A `.vscode`-profile is included in this project.
 It lists recommended extensions which improve the development experience.

-- Node.js (version 14+)

 ## Secvisogram Architecture & Design